-Creamy, flavorful, and ready in about 30 minutes, this Vegan Alfredo Sauce recipe is a dairy free twist on your favorite pasta dish!
+Creamy, flavorful, and ready in about 30 minutes, this Vegan Alfredo Sauce is a dairy free twist on your favorite pasta dish!
 It’s a rich dairy free sauce that even the pickiest of eaters will love.

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself!
 Thank you for making Eat With Clarity possible!